microsoft/Quantum/samples/simulation/qaoa/README.md

 In this sample, the time evolutions are pre-determined, however, these could also be found variationally as part of a hybrid classical-quantum algorithm, by using e.g. gradient descent.

 In this sample, we use QAOA to solve the Traveling Santa problem.
 The constraints are expressed as penalties in the instance Hamiltonian weights and coupling terms.
-For a more detailed explanation of this sample, please visit Stephan Jordan's Quantum Algorithm Zoo post, [Traveling Santa Problem](http://quantumalgorithmzoo.org/traveling_santa/).
+For a more detailed explanation of this sample, please visit Stephen Jordan's Quantum Algorithm Zoo post, [Traveling Santa Problem](http://quantumalgorithmzoo.org/traveling_santa/).

 ## Running the Sample